mikerst/mikethomas.design/src/work/from-zero-to-one-uk-energy.md

 ---
-title: Gathering insight through qualitative research
+title: From zero to one in the UK energy sector... almost
-worktype: UXR
+worktype:
-intro: A short research study aimed at helping to inform how a key customer touchpoint might be improved.
+- Product Design
+intro: Working across industry to solve for a notable gap in secondary trading within UK energy markets, until Russia's invasion of Ukraine kiboshed the whole thing.
 hero: case-study__research__hero.jpg
-thumb: case-study__research__thumb.jpg
-date: 2018-12-14
+date: 2024-07-01
 tags:
 - ux
 theme:
+eleventyExcludeFromCollections: true
 ---

 ## Background

 Throughout 2018 TotallyMoney made ~£1.2 million in gross profit from sending product alert emails to customers—who&rsquo;d opted-in—providing them with the latest relevant offers from the credit cards and loans markets.
 However, during this time the content, structure, and design had remained largely unchanged.